gammasoft71/xtd/docs/enum_class.md

 ## xtd

-Unlike some external libraries, xtd does not have enum class introspection.
+Unlike some external libraries, xtd does not yet have enum class introspection.
 So you have to register the enum class with the class [xtd::enum_register]().
 The advantage is that it has no limitation and the disadvantage is that it is more verbose.

 ### Note